 Erika Tanner

-A trained musician, Dr. Tanner is well-versed on the research exploring the benefits to one’s mental state of singing and playing music, particularly in a group setting.
+Dr. Tanner is a lecturer in the Department of Family Medicine and a family physician as part of the Family Health Organization.
+A trained musician, she is well-versed on the research exploring the benefits to one’s mental state of singing and playing music, particularly in a group setting.
 Having won a Community Wellness Grant from the Department of Family Medicine, she was inspired to launch a choir focusing on promoting wellness and improving the well-being of medical community members.
 The GAD7 Choir brings together the Faculty’s medical community to make beautiful music, nurturing mental health in its members and imparting a sense of purpose and accomplishment as the group works toward public performances.

 Participant questionnaires have shown that making music together decreases anxiety.
 Dr. Tanner’s generosity of time, talent and energy is cherished by participants, who look forward to rehearsals as an outlet for the stresses clinical work, and an opportunity for learners, physicians and residents to connect in a non-evaluative setting.
 The choir also aligns with the Department’s overarching curricular goals of increasing exposure to the humanities and the arts within the context of providing patient-centered, holistic generalist primary care.